 Complete the online CPT workshop online.
 Workshops are available in the Office of International Services Canvas Course.
 If you have additional questions feel free to come in to see an Advisor.

 Once you have identified an internship which you are interested in applying for, meet with your academic advisor to discuss how the internship will fit into your academic program and course registration requirements.
 If your academic advisor determines that it qualifies as an integral or required part of your academic program, they will need to complete a portion of the CPT Authorization Request Form.

 An International Student Advisor will review your application to determine if you meet all eligibility requirements.
 If your application is complete and contains all required documentation, a CPT-endorsed I-20 will be issued within 7 business days.
 This new I-20 will serve as proof of employment eligibility, which you must show to your employer before beginning your internship.

 It is important that you plan ahead and allow adequate time for OIS to process your application before your desired internship start date.
 There is no fee or Employment Authorization Document (EAD) required for internships authorized under CPT.

-You must also continue to meet the full-time registration requirement to maintain your F-1 visa status while on CPT unless you are approved for alternate enrollment.
+You must continue to meet the full-time registration requirement to maintain your F-1 visa status while on CPT unless you are approved for alternate enrollment.

 CAUTION: Completing 12 months or more of full-time CPT makes you INELIGIBLE for OPT at that level.
 Part-time CPT and amounts less than 12 months of full-time CPT do not impact OPT eligibility.